Industry News

 “An oversupply of prime properties for rent is behind the weaker prime rental growth, which has given tenants more leverage to negotiate with landlords.
 In a market dominated by expatriate tenants, corporate budget cuts by multi-national firms have further influenced the performance of the high-end residential segment,” the Knight Frank report states.

-According to Knight Frank Kenya managing director Ben Woodhams, Kenya has “a long-standing reputation as a destination for holiday home ownership” and that property investments are expected to increase in line with a strong economic growth in 2018.
+According to Knight Frank Kenya managing director Ben Woodhams, Kenya has “a long-standing reputation as a destination for holiday home ownership” and property investments are expected to increase in line with a strong economic growth in 2018.